Serene, minimalist-chic interiors and stunning views

 As inviting as the rooms are, chances are that guests will spend most of their days in the great outdoors that beckon just outside the window and the resort.
 Amangiri has several (light) hikes on-property, including some more challenging Via Ferrata ones.
 It’s a great place for travelers finding their hiking legs before more strenuous excursions into the Four Corners region of the American Southwest.
 The Hoodoo Trail ends up atop a sandstone with sweeping aerial views, while the Cave Trail culminates in a spacious cavern with age-old petroglyphs.

 Most guests who stay more than a night or two will want to explore off-property, however.
 Amangiri is positioned in the middle of the so-called ‘grand circle,’ and the area’s most famous attractions including the Grand Canyon, Monument Valley, Bryce and Zion National Parks and Lake Powell.
 Those who drive to the Aman with a rental car will be the most independent, although the resort also offers complimentary BMWs on a four-hour basis (many of the more desirable locations, including the Grand Canyon’s North Rim and Zion are lengthier distances, however).
 The terrific staff, headed by a motivated Activities Director, can help organize everything from guided hikes in the National Parks to myriad water sports on Lake Powell.
 Another highlight is hot air ballooning in the area or taking a helicopter tour across the Grand Canyon.
 In short, active types will not want for choices.
+(Note: The more extensive, longer excursions are very expensive.)

 Back on property, the serious 25,000 square-foot spa also beckons, with its water pavilion with hydrotherapy rooms, a watsu pool offering water shiatsu, single and double treatment rooms plus two outdoor treatment terraces.
 Complimentary yoga and Pilates classes are offered twice a day, the fitness studio overlooks the desert and a personal trainer is available.
 In the afternoon, the light on the pool is at its most magical and many guests stretch hiking legs out on one of the loungers surrounding the limpid blue water as Adrian Zecha’s boulder looks on—serene, beautiful and, perhaps, more than a little bit pleased to be the centerpiece of this very special place.